lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Finally, let us set the timestep to 1.0 fs, and run the simulation for 50 ps by adding the following lines to *input.lammps*:
+    Finally, let us set the timestep to 1.0 fs, and run the simulation for 20 ps by adding the following lines to *input.lammps*:

 ..  code-block:: lammps

     timestep 1.0
-    run 50000
+    run 20000

-    replicate 3 1 1

     write_data H2O.data

 ..  container:: justify

-    The *replicate* command is used to replicate the final cubic box three times along the *x* direction, thus creating a rectangular box of water just before the final state is written into *H2O.data*.
+    The final state is written into *H2O.data*.

 ..  container:: justify

     If you open the *dump.lammpstrj* file using VMD, you should see the system quickly reaching its equilibrium volume and density.

 .. figure:: ../figures/level2/polymer-in-water/water-light.png
     :alt: Curves showing the equilibration of the water reservoir